thoth-org/Thoth.Fetch/docs/index.md

 ### Keep control over Thoth.Json

-When using auto coders, you can pass `isCamelCase` and/or `extra` arguments in order to control `Thoth.Json` behaviour.
+When using auto coders, you can pass `caseStrategy` and/or `extra` arguments in order to control `Thoth.Json` behaviour.
 You can learn more about them by reading `Thoth.Json` [documentation](https://mangelmaxime.github.io/Thoth/json/v3.html).